hosopy/actioncable-client-java/README.md

 This is the actioncable client library for Java.
 Please see [Action Cable Overview](http://guides.rubyonrails.org/action_cable_overview.html) to understand actioncable itself.

-**WARNING: The actioncable is currently in alpha status.
-This library also supports only SNAPSHOT version.**

 ## Usage

 Gradle